JavaScript innerHTML

 In this example, the image with the src 1 will not be loaded successfully.
 Therefore, the on error will execute that runs the alert().

-Instead of having a simple alert(), hackers may include malicious code, the users who open the webpage will be vulnerable.
+Instead of having a simple alert(), hackers may include malicious code, and the user who opens the webpage will be vulnerable.

-Therefore, you should not set the contents that you have no control to the innerHTML or you will face a potential security risk.
+Therefore, you should not set the contents that you have no control over the innerHTML or you will face a potential security risk.

 If you want to insert plain text into the document, you can use the textContent property instead of the innerHTML.
 The textContent will not be parsed as the HTML but as the raw text.